4 things to do in Montebello

 The Manoir-Papineau, overlooking the Outaouais River, showcases the life of a leading politician in the 19th century.
 Apparently, the gardens are a must-see.
 We did not go to see the manoir, sometimes it is hard to have plans that please 10 persons.

 Psst: In 2017, all Canada’s parks and historical site (not the provincial ones like the Plaisance park) are free to celebrate Canada’s 150 years as a nation (you can read more about it in my other post here).

 Explora Géo-Rallye is an electric bike scavenger hunt.
 Unique on its kind, the route takes you through the village and the golf.
 This was a fun activity to do with a group of friends.
 However, I found it a bit dangerous, the bikes are heavy and the route takes you to big streets with traffic.
 I personally hit a signpost and a few months later I still have some wounds on my leg.
 Also, I found that the route could have been more beautiful, instead of making us go through the golf, a nice flat landscape through the woods would have been more enjoyable.

 4. Parc Oméga

 By far the best activity in the region.
 What could be better than to see wild animals running free from the safety of your car?
 All the animals are from the northern hemisphere and are in their natural habitat.
+This weekend getaway will make you feel like you are in a vacation.
 You can buy carrots and feed the cute deer and wapitis that will poke their heads through your window car to eat the treats.

 There are two areas where you can leave the car and walk along these magnificent animals, the Colonization and the First Nations (I know, they could have chosen other names).
 In the Colonization area there is a farm and animal shows; don’t worry the animals don’t do any tricks and are not trained, it's just their feeding time.
 The First Nation area showcases 11 beautiful totems make by indigenous artists.